pimbrouwers/Falco.Markup/README.md

 Falco.Markup is broken down into three primary modules. `Elem`, `Attr` and `Text`, which are used to generate elements, attributes and text nodes respecitvely.
 Each module contain a suite of functions mapping to the various element/attribute/node names.
 But can also be extended to create custom elements and attributes.

-Element are broken down primarily into two types, `ParentNode` or `SelfClosingNode`.
+Primary elements are broken down into two types, `ParentNode` or `SelfClosingNode`.

 `ParentNode` elements are those that can contain other elements.
 Represented as functions that receive two inputs: attributes and optionally elements.